 Myth 4: It’s expensive to join and impossible to leave

 It’s true that some agency groups require a high fee to join, and many of them draw up restrictive contracts that make it next to impossible or very expensive for you to get out.
 It’s very important to pay close attention to the length of the contract, as well as the fine print around buyout and exit fees.

-We’re one of those insurance agency groups.
+We’re one of them.

 Renaissance Alliance has no entrance fees or exit fees.
 All you need to do to leave is to give 180 days notice.
 That’s it.

-So, what have we learned?
+What have we learned?